06012021-dotnet-uta/P2_PokeLoot/README.md

 List of features ready and TODOs for future development
 * Allow users to create new accounts and log in with previous creditials.
 * Users are able to accumalate coins into a saved account balance through various tasks and activties.
-* Users are able to use coins to open lootboxes that would randomly generate pokemon cards or buy cards from the message boards which reflect on their collection.
+* Users are able to use coins to open lootboxes that would randomly generate pokemon cards at varying rarities or buy cards from the message boards which reflect on their collection.
 * Users are able to store their collected cards and sell them on the message boards.
 * Users are able to view and insert various posts on the message board which dynamocally updates.

 To-do list:
-* Increase options available to users to earn coins
+* Increase options available to users to earn coins.
+* Add the ability to comment on posts.
+* Add the ability for users to privately message eachother.
-* Make earning new cards more exciting with css styling
+* Make earning new cards more exciting with css styling.
-* Sort Message board by tags / descriptions
+* Sort Message board by tags / descriptions.
-* Improve card trading and selling featuresr
+* Improve card trading and selling features.
 * Display discovered and undiscovered cards in a users collection view.
 * Allow users to see other users collections
-* Leaderboards
+* Implementation of leaderboards.
 * Allow pagination to decrease loading time.

 ## Getting Started